-You were groomed to see your behavior as the seminal reason your parent was happy or unhappy.
+Your narcissistic parent likely groomed you to see your behavior as the seminal reason he or she was happy or unhappy.
 You likely bring this to your current relationships.
 Such a low self-image makes you vulnerable to opportunistic or abusive people.

 Personal needs seem burdensome, inconsequential, weak

 Have you come to despise your own needs?
-Are you annoyed by the thought of self-care?
+Does thinking about self care annoy you?
 Children of narcissists are often quick to neglect themselves, opting to organize their lives around the perceived needs of others.
 Making others happy at their own expense and heading off other’s discontent with sacrifice is an exhausting daily campaign.